kuldeep0020/ARM-Simulator/README.txt

 ./a.out and enter the name of file on asking.
 _________________________________________________________________________________________________________

-Acknowledgement: We want to thanks Dr. Preeti Ranjan Panda (IIT Delhi) for teaching us about the
+Acknowledgement: I want to thanks Dr. Preeti Ranjan Panda (IIT Delhi) for teaching me about the
     ARM V8 machine structure and the assembly level language which works on most of the machines.
-He supported us on all stages.
+He supported me on all stages.

 Submitted By-
-Sanjana (2016CSJ0004) IIT Jammu
 Kuldeep (2016CSJ0020) IIT Jammu